joelbcastillo/jbc.dev/content/about.md

-+++
+---
-title = "About Me"
+title: About Me
-slug = "about"
+slug: about
-+++
+---

-I am a Full-Stack Software Engineer / Manager with experience in:
+I am a Technical Lead with experience in:

 * Front-end Development
 * Backend Development

   * Python - Flask and Django
   * Ruby - Rails
-* Infrastructure as Code / Configuration as Code
+* IAC

   * Terraform / Terragrunt
   * Ansible
   * AWS
   * Azure
 * CI/CD

   * Azure DevOps

-I am the Director of Application Development at the NYC Department of Records where I've worked on building NYC OpenRecords, NYC Government Publications Portal, and have helped manage our OpenData program.
+  * Github Actions

-Check back for updates!
+In previous roles I have been the Technical Lead of the DevOps team at Hyperfine, where I worked on building out a SOC2 / HITRUST compliant cloud environment and improving developer productivity.

-Thanks for reading!
+I have also been the Director of Application Development at the NYC Department of Records where built NYC OpenRecords, NYC Government Publications Portal, and helped manage our OpenData program.